Kelvysb/SpinerBase/README.md

-# SpinerBase
-Spiner Base Helper
+# SpinerBase - Data Base Helper

-Store and execute SQL queries and connections, retrieve information, check data integrity, modify data, execute tests and a lot more.
+Store and execute SQL queries and connections, retrieve information, check data integrity, modify data, execute tests and data migrations between different data bases, can also export results to csv and text files.

+Supports MsSql, MySql, PostgreSql, Oracle and Sqlite.

+Support Python Scripts to treat parameters and results.

-Just build your queries and create parameters everything you put between '&lt;% %&gt;' becomes a parameter and will be replaced by input values.
+Just build your queries and create parameters everything you put between '<% %>' becomes a parameter and will be replaced by input values.

 Open source by <a href="http://Kelvysb.com">Kelvys B.</a>